ryandorward/penultima/README.md

 # penultima
-A multiplayer browser-based open-world game inspired heavily from a classic from the 80s.
+A multiplayer, browser-based, open-world game inspired heavily by the classic from the 80s.

 React in the front, Go in the back.
 Postgres for the DB.
 Dockerized.